Peptides Vietnam LogoPeptides Vietnam

 Lyophilized vs Pre-Reconstituted

-Lyophilized (Powder) — Recommended
+Lyophilized (Powder), Recommended

-• +Shelf life 1–2 years
+• +Shelf life 1 to 2 years

 • +You control reconstitution